ulixee/hero/docs/help/troubleshooting.md

 })();
 ```

-If you'd like to customize log output, you can inject your own logger so long as it supports four methods:
+If you'd like to customize log output, you can inject your own logger so long as it supports these methods:

-- `stats(action: string, data?: ILogData)`
+- `stats(action: string, data?: ILogData): number`
-- `info(action: string, data?: ILogData)`
+- `info(action: string, data?: ILogData): number`
-- `warn(action: string, data?: ILogData)`
+- `warn(action: string, data?: ILogData): number`
-- `error(action: string, data?: ILogData)`
+- `error(action: string, data?: ILogData): number`
+- `createChild(module: NodeModule, boundContext: any): ILog` Must return a new logger that retains the given boundContext state.

+_*NOTE:*_ you must initialize this Logger BEFORE any Hero code is accessed.

 For example: